 Our vision is to facilitate school reform through a regional approach currently focused on the communities of Northeast Los Angeles and the Northeast San Fernando Valley.

-PUC National is a non-profit organization that serves to promote, support, benefit, replicate, and carry out the purposes and mission of Partnerships to Uplift Communities (PUC Schools) and other such public charter schools or educational programs.
-In response to a request from the Rochester, New York community, support was provided by PUC National for their public school reform efforts.
+PUC National, founded in 2013, is also a non-profit organization that serves to promote, support, benefit, replicate, and carry out the purposes and mission of Partnerships to Uplift Communities (PUC Schools) and other such public charter schools or educational programs.
+With its team of highly qualified experts, PUC National also provides support services to the PUC schools in areas that include but are not limited to finance, human resources, operations, nutrition program, alumni relations, legal, IT, data and student information systems, and advocacy.

 1999 PUC Community Charter Middle School is established